FutureGamersOficial/rbrecruiter-gc/README.md

 Have you ever gotten tired of managing your Minecraft server/network's applications through Discord (or anything else) and having to scroll through hundreds of new messages just to find that one applicant's username?

-Wish you had a better application managemet strategy?
+Wish you had a better application management strategy?
 Well, then RBRecruiter is for you!
 It was originally designed and developed for internal use for a gameserver network, but sharing is caring!

 # Features (not exhaustive)
- - Beautiful (customizable in future releases) landing page for your application management center; It displays all available staff ranks
+ - Beautiful (customizable in future releases) landing page for your application management centre; It displays all available staff ranks
- - Contact form on landing page for those un-registerd users
+ - Contact form on the landing page for those un-registered users
  - User registration/authentication system; Users will be sent to the authentication flow to complete their application, if not logged in
  - Candidate tracking system - Applicants will be tracked from start to finish.
  - Peer approval system - Have all your staff members vote on applications and decide whether they should be accepted (this is overridable)